muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

 Engagement with Course Content
 #################################

 How many of the enrolled students are actually keeping up with the work?
 What are they doing?
 Content engagement data helps you monitor how many students are active in your course and what they are doing.

 ********************************************
 Gaining Insight into Student Engagement
 ********************************************

 EdX Insights delivers data about student engagement with the content of your course in these ways:

-* Graph: **TBD**

-  %%?? three lines
+* Chart: **Weekly Student Engagement**

+  The markers on this chart represent the number of unique students who interacted with course content.
+The graph plots three categories of
+  engagement: an overall total for and students who completed any activity, and totals for students who clicked play for any course video and students who submitted an answer for a problem.
+Each total is for activity completed in a one week period.

 * Count: **Active Students Last Week**